• Skip to primary navigation

 4. Once the chicken is tender and the oil has separated, top the curry with the fried mushrooms, and serve hot.

-• If you don't have canned tomato puree, make your own.
-Chop and blend 2-3 medium-sized ripe and red tomatoes in a blender until very smooth and use this instead of the store-bought puree.
+2. If you are out of canned tomato puree, you can make your own in a pinch.
+Chop and blend 2-3 medium-sized ripe and red tomatoes in a blender until very smooth.
+However, canned tomato puree is preferable in this recipe as it is more concentrated and imparts more flavor to the curry.

-• Use skinless, bone-in chicken for maximum taste.
-You can ask your butcher to skin and cut a whole chicken into 12 pieces.
+3. Use bone-in chicken for maximum taste.
+You can ask your butcher to skin and cut a whole chicken into 12-14 pieces.
 However, if you are buying your meat from a supermarket, pick a tray of bone-in chicken thighs or legs.
 Avoid boneless cuts of meat as they don't have as much flavor.

-• If you can't be bothered to remove the skins, that should be fine, but know that Indian curries are usually made with skinless chicken to allow the spices to seep into the meat.
+4. Do remove the chicken skins as Indian curries are usually made with skinless chicken to allow the spices to seep into the meat.

 Chicken and mushroom curry over rice in a plate with a fork.